ktingyew/MyPA2_CSE/README.md

 How about if C encrypts the data before sending over?
 Well, T will not be able to read it, because she needs S's private key (Ks-) to decrypt it.
 But nevertheless, this is still a problem (although not as big) since C is getting bamboozled by sending data to an unintended recipient.

+The protocol in figure 1 can suffer from a playback attack.
+An attacker can simply record and playback the message, M = Ks-{"Hello, this is SecStore!"} and the server's signed certificate.
+The client will not know whether this message certificate came from the attacker or the server.
+The client will then extract the Ks+ and use it to compute Ks+{M}, and perform the check.
+The client will then see that the check has succeeded and begin the handshake for file upload.
+Thinking that it is the server, the client uploads unencrypted data to the attacker.
+Hence, this poses a serious security issue.

 ## To fix it
+### C: client
+### S: server

 C should send a nonce over to S.